-So, when you give up drugs and alcohol, your body needs to gradually adjust to an alcohol- or drug-free state.
-Medication assisted therapies help with that.
+So, when you give up drugs and alcohol, your body needs to gradually adjust to an alcohol-free or drug-free state.
+Medication-assisted therapies help with that.

-- Save lives: Going through the withdrawal process from alcohol and drug use can be dangerous.
-Quitting drugs and alcohol cold turkey is dangerous and can result in seizures, hallucinations, unconsciousness, cardiac arrest and even death.
-MAT reduces your risks for these severe withdrawal symptoms and increases your chances for surviving the withdrawal and detoxification process.
+- To Save lives: Going through the withdrawal process from alcohol and drug use can be dangerous.
+Quitting drugs and alcohol cold turkey is dangerous and can result in seizures, hallucinations, unconsciousness, cardiac arrest, and even death.
+MAT reduces your risks for these severe withdrawal symptoms and increases your chances of surviving the withdrawal and detoxification process.

 Withdrawal Symptoms from Drugs and Alcohol

-- Flu-like symptoms: overall achiness, fatigue, runny nose and watery eyes, sweats, nausea and vomiting
+- Flu-like symptoms: overall body ache, fatigue, runny nose/watery eyes, sweats, nausea, and vomiting

 - Mental/emotional symptoms: anxiety, agitation, nervousness, depression, anger, restlessness, difficulty concentrating, panic attacks

 - Other physical symptoms: heart palpitations, sleep disorders, gastric upset, headaches, irregular heartbeat